siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Sending email to test@example.com via Gmail: Hello!
 ```

+**Issues**
+- **Tight Coupling:** The EmailService class is tightly coupled with the GmailClient class.
+If you want to switch to a different email provider, such as Outlook, you need to modify the EmailService class.
+- **Limited Flexibility:** The current design restricts the ability to add or switch email providers without altering the EmailService class.
-In this design, the EmailService class directly depends on the GmailClient class, which is a low-level module.
-This tight coupling makes it difficult to change the email provider or add new ones without modifying the EmailService class.
+- **Difficulty in Testing:** Testing the EmailService class in isolation becomes harder since it directly depends on the concrete GmailClient class.

 ### Example of Maintaining DIP

-To follow the Dependency Inversion Principle, we should introduce an abstraction (interface) for email clients and have the EmailService class depend on this abstraction.
-Then, specific implementations of email clients can depend on the abstraction.
+we can introduce an abstraction for email clients (`EmailClient`)  and have the EmailService class depend on this abstraction.

 ```java
 interface EmailClient {